-The following sections describe how to replace the default H2 database with MariaDB, which is a drop-in replacement for MySQL.
+The following sections describe how to set up MariaDB to replace the default H2 database in your WSO2 product

 Setting up the database and users

-Follow the steps below to set up MariaDB.
-See Tested DBMSs for information on the MariaDB versions that we have tested the WSO2 products with.
+Follow the steps given below to set up MariaDB.
+See Tested DBMSs for information on the MariaDB versions that are tested with WSO2 products.

 Download, install and start MariaDB on your computer.
 See https://downloads.mariadb.org/.